Get MTD for Income Tax ready

 Key takeaways

-• Track qualifying R&D costs systematically including staff salaries, consumable materials, software licenses, subcontractor fees, and clinical trial expenses to maximise your claim value and ensure accurate documentation.
+• Track all qualifying costs including staff salaries, consumable materials, software licenses, and subcontractor payments throughout your projects, as good record-keeping is essential for maximising your claim and simplifying the submission process.

 Understanding R&D tax credits

-Research and development (R&D) tax credits are government incentives that reduce your corporation tax bill or provide cash refunds for qualifying innovation work.
-If you're working on a scientific or technological innovation in the UK, these credits could help you fund your project, reduce innovation costs, hire new staff and grow your business.
+R&D tax credits are UK government incentives that reduce your corporation tax bill or provide cash refunds for qualifying innovation work.
+These credits help you fund projects, reduce innovation costs, hire staff and grow your business.

-To be eligible, your project must meet these requirements:
+To qualify, your project must meet these criteria:

-- Business relevance: related to your existing trade or a new trade you plan to establish
+• Relate to your trade: Connect to your existing business or a new trade you plan to start

 Who qualifies for R&D tax credits

-RDEC scheme – for larger companies that don't meet SME criteria
+RDEC scheme applies to larger companies that exceed SME thresholds.

 When determining your size, include figures from any partner or linked organisations working on the project.

 If you don't meet those requirements, you're considered a large company and can claim research and development expenditure credit (RDEC).
-You can also claim RDEC if your small or medium-sized business is subcontracted to work on a research and development project by a large organisation and you are not eligible for the small and medium-sized enterprise relief.
+You can also claim RDEC if your small or medium-sized business is subcontracted to work on an R&D project by a large organisation.
+This applies when you're not eligible for the SME relief.

 Linked and partner enterprises